Jimmy Carr: Guest appearances

+US appearances

+Conan O'Brien was an early supporter of Carr's career, with Carr appearing on Late Night with Conan O'Brien twice in 2002, twice in 2006, and again every year between 2007 and 2009 (the last appearance being on The Tonight Show with Conan O'Brien).
+Carr continued to appear on American late night, appearing on The Tonight Show with Jay Leno in 2003 and 2005; The Tonight Show with Jimmy Fallon in 2016, 2018, 2019, and 2024; and on The Late Late Show with James Corden in 2016.

+Carr's first venture into producing TV in the US was the joint UK–US–Canada production,The Strategic Humour Initiative (hosted by Sir David Frost) in 2003.
+Carr was chosen as the UK comedian.
+Only one episode was made.

+In 2005, Carr hosted 12 episodes of the American version of the shock gameshow Distraction, as he had hosted the original UK version.
+A second US series (14 episodes) was commissioned in 2006.
+Comedy Central (US) also made two episodes of Comedy Central Presents: Jimmy Carr in 2005 and 2009.

+In 2015, Carr was the first British comedian to have a Netflix stand-up special with his show Funny Business.
+Netflix produced 10 episodes of The Fix in 2018 hosted by Carr.
+It was an attempt to export the UK panel show format to America.
+Although still available on Netflix, no further episodes have been made.

 Radio

 In January 2006, Carr made a joke on Radio 4's Loose Ends, the punchline of which implied that Gypsy women stank.
 The BBC issued an apology, but Carr refused to apologize and continued to use the joke.
 He appeared in two episodes of the radio series of Flight of the Conchords in 2005.

 Carr has appeared on BBC Radio 4's The Museum of Curiosity a total of seven times since 2011.
-He was the Museum Curator (in his five appearances in 2012) and a guest on the 2018 Annual Stock Take Christmas special, alongside Lee Mack, Jo Brand and Sally Philips.
+He was the Museum Curator (in his five appearances in 2012) and a guest on the 2018 Annual Stock Take Christmas special, alongside Lee Mack, Jo Brand, and Sally Philips.

 Podcasts

 Carr's podcast appearances go back to at least 2010 with a one-off podcast called Jimmy Carr and Frankie Boyle: Meet the Comedians.
-Carr's podcast appearances ramped up significantly during the height of the COVID-19 pandemic, with recent appearances during this period including The Betoota Advocate Podcast, You Made It Weird with Pete Holmes, The Comedian's Comedian, The Jordan B. Peterson Podcast, and Dane Baptiste Questions Everything.
+Carr's podcast appearances ramped up significantly during the height of the COVID-19 pandemic, with appearances during this period including The Betoota Advocate Podcast, You Made It Weird with Pete Holmes, The Comedian's Comedian, The Jordan B. Peterson Podcast, and Dane Baptiste Questions Everything.